 12) Rhine-Main-Danube Canal

 This canal is also known by other names such as Main-Danube Canal or Europa Canal.
-It is a very important commercial waterway locate in the state of Bavaria, Germany.
-This 171 km long canal connects the North Sea with the Black Sea by linking Main River (a tributary of the Rhine River) to the Danube River.
+It is a very important commercial waterway located in the state of Bavaria, Germany.
+This 171 km long canal connects the North Sea with the Black Sea by linking the Main River (a tributary of the Rhine River) to the Danube River.
 This thus creates a 3,500 waterway serving 15 European countries.
 It can accommodate barges with a capacity of up to 2,425 tons of bulk cargo.
 The construction of the canal was started in the 1960s.
 The current full form was completed in1992.